richardmukechiwa/AppleStockTimeSeries/README.md

 ### Problem Statement

 Stock price prediction is a challenging task due to the noisy, volatile, and non-linear nature of the market.
 Traditional models struggle to capture sequential dependencies, making LSTMs an ideal choice.
-The dataset contains historical stock data with features such as:
+The dataset contains   Apple historical stock data with features such as:

 - Date